uutils/sed/README.md

 ## Status

-This is still a work in progress, but the current version can already execute complex scripts, such as solving the Towers of Hanoi puzzle and performing arbitrary precision integer arithmetic.
-The commands `=`, `l`, `r`, and `w`, as well as in-place replacement are still missing.
+At this state _sed_ implements all POSIX commands and can run correctly the two complex scripts:
+[hanoi.sed](https://github.com/uutils/sed/blob/main/tests/fixtures/sed/script/hanoi.sed) (solves the Towers of Hanoi puzzle) and
+[math.sed](https://github.com/uutils/sed/blob/main/tests/fixtures/sed/script/math.sed)  (implements an arbitrary precision integer math calculator).

+The performance of this Rust implementation is now better than the GNU and FreeBSD implementations for most benchmarked cases.

+Further work aims to
+improve runtime error reporting by including script coordinates in each command, adjust buffering on terminal output to match current implementations, implement more GNU extensions, and improve performance where possible.

 ## Installation